drblue9001/blockchain-backpack/part1.md

 function HasPermission(address user, Permissions permission) constant returns (bool);
 {% endhighlight %}

+As written, the keypair which deployed the contract has full rights to do anything; if this system were ever to be deployed, revocable "admin" accounts should be created for routine use, granted the necessary permissions to do their jobs.
+(The original public/private key should sit in a safe somewhere in case of emergencies.)

 When we write a contract representing a Paint Can (we will do so in part 2), we will want to grant it `AddAttributesToItem`.
 When we write a contrat representing a Crate (part 3), we will want to grant it `GrantItems`, too.
 The Backpack Expander would receive `BackpackCapacity`.
 Etc.